Dalhousie goby: Location and Distribution

 The Dalhousie Goby is endemic to the Dalhousie Springs, located in Witjira National Park in South Australia.
 It is the smallest of the five species that are endemic to the Dalhousie Springs.
 Because the Springs are an enclosed system covering approximately 200 square meters, the development of the fish is unique and has largely been undisturbed by other non native fish species.

 Although the Dalhousie Spring Complex has approximately 148 isolated springs, they are all fed by one common freshwater source: the Great Artesian Basin.

-Out of these 148 springs, the Dalhousie Goby can be found in approximately 28 of them.These fish favour temperatures from 21.6 degrees celsius to 36 degrees celsius.
+Out of these 148 springs, the Dalhousie Goby can be found in approximately 28 of them.
+These fish favour temperatures from 21.6 degrees celsius to 36 degrees celsius.

 The fish prefers shallow water and swamps where phragmites (a type of reed grass) and other vegetation are prolific.

 Academics have researched the liveability of the Springs, examining some key variables: the first was a correlation between the density of fish species and environmental variables (which consisted of temperature of the water body, presence of vegetation, size of the water body etc).
 A second investigation focused on whether there was a correlation between some environmental variables and the presence or absence of specific fish species.

-It was found that the larger the spring, that more species were found, including the Dalhousie Goby.
+It was found that the larger the spring, the more species were found, including the Dalhousie Goby.
 The results also found that the Dalhousie goby had a very regular and "deterministic" fish structure and that above a certain spring size, the goby would almost always be present.
 Thus, the numbers and distribution of the fish depends on individual characteristics such as body size, feeding habits and tolerances.
 For the goby, being a small fish that does not require a specific diet, it could live in shallow and densely vegetated areas.
 In comparison, the perch, could not survive in the same environment as the goby, requiring a habitat that was more conducive to its predatory lifestyle.
 According to this study, the goby was present in most of the tested springs except for one spring where the vegetation had died off (labelled E3).

 Based on their distribution, scientists found that Dalhousie Gobies exhibit great tolerance to varying conditions including salinity and temperature.